 When we write programs, we are implementing algorithms to represent tasks and solve problems.
 Algorithms typically consist of sequencing, selection, and iteration.
 Sequencing is the order that commands are executed, and selection determines which tasks should be executed based on specific conditions.
 Iteration allows us to repeat commands and is also useful when working with lists and strings.
 One way that we can repeat commands in Python is using a for loop.
-Let's take a look at how a Python for loop works and the different ways we can use it in our programs.
+Let's take a look at how a Python for loop works with a simple step by step tutorial you and your child can follow, and the different ways we can use it in our programs.

-Jump right into learning all about Python with an award-winning live online class led by an expert and designed by professionals from Google, Stanford, and MIT.
+Empower your child with Python skills when you enroll them in an award-winning live online Python for AI class led by an expert, and designed by professionals from Google, Stanford, and MIT.

 A for loop is used to iterate over a sequence, whether that is a list, a string, or a range of values.
 We can use a for loop to execute a set of statements for each item in a list, letter in a string, or value in a range of values.